Dominic Smith (baseball): New York Yankees

 On January 13, 2025, Smith signed a minor league contract with the New York Yankees.
 On March 21, Smith opted out of his contract after failing to make the Yankees' Opening Day roster.
 On March 30, he re-signed with the Yankees on a new minor league contract.
 In 45 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, Smith batted .255/.333/.448 with eight home runs, 28 RBI, and four stolen bases.
 On June 1, Smith became a free agent after triggering the opt-out clause in his minor league contract.

 San Francisco Giants

 On June 4, 2025, Smith signed a one-year, major league contract with the San Francisco Giants.
+Smith made 63 appearances for San Francisco, batting .284/.333/.417 with five home runs, 33 RBI, and two stolen bases.

+Atlanta Braves

+On February 17, 2026, Smith signed a minor league contract with the Atlanta Braves.
+On March 21, the Braves signed him to a split major league contract.
+In his Braves debut on March 28, Smith hit a walk-off grand slam against the Kansas City Royals.

 Personal life

 Smith's parents, Clay Smith and Yvette LaFleur, have seven children total.
 They lived separately while raising Dominic.
-His mother works in child care and his father is a dog trainer and groomer.
+His mother worked in child care and his father is a dog trainer and groomer.
 Smith grew up a Los Angeles Angels fan.
+LaFleur died of cancer on March 15, 2026.

 In 2017, Smith founded a non-profit, Baseball Generations, which supports player development for financially underprivileged players.